 Tests used to find a gonorrhea infection include:

 If a gonorrhea infection is suspected, don't have sex until the test results have come back.
 If the test shows that you have gonorrhea, don't have sex for 7 days after the start of treatment.
-Your sex partner must also be treated for gonorrhea to avoid passing the infection back to you or to others.
+Your sex partner or partners must also be treated for gonorrhea to avoid passing the infection back to you or to others.

 If you have gonorrhea, all of your sex partners from the last 60 days should be tested and treated.
 And you may need to have tests for other sexually transmitted infections, including HIV.

 Health Tools help you make wise health decisions or take action to improve your health.

 Do not urinate for at least 1 hour before a urine sample is collected.

 If you think you may have gonorrhea, don't have sex until you get your test results.
 And you may want to have tests for other STIs, such as HIV.